CSC207-2022F-UofT/course-project-team-communify/README.md

 1. Download the files
 2. Run src/main/java/Main.java
 3. Have fun!
+*Note:* certain functions of the program are _very_ slow - we are working on this.
+Give the program a few seconds when logging-in, or adding/removing songs from playlists.

 ## Features
 - you can log in as an _ARTIST_ and a _REGULAR USER_ (i.e. a listener)